ssigurdsson/Netcode-Visualization-Tool/README.md

 ### How to play
 ##### Client
-The default IP address provided in the client menu will be that of a local server.
+The default IP address provided in the client menu is that of a local server.
 If connecting to a public one, the server's IP address will need to be provided at this stage.
 Once the player's name is entered, the "Play Game" button will attempt to connect the player to the server.

 ![Game Menu](figures/client_menu.png)

 The client receives input from the player by mouse, as well as the keys  W/E, S/D, X/C, and the keys 1/2/3.
-* *Mouse position* - controls the characters movement.
+* *Mouse position* - controls the character's movement.
 * *Mouse left-click* - toggles the past player tracker.
 * *Mouse right-click* - toggles the server player tracker.
 * *W/E keys* - adjust the simulated round-trip-time (ping).